monkeyscript/website-perf-checklist/README.md

 ### 1. Compress components with gzip

 Include the following lines in your `.htaccess` file.
+Make sure your hosting service has support for compression.

 ```
 <ifModule mod_gzip.c>